Language Study Area

 You can also access some information online via our English Software page (you will need to enter a SurreyLearn username and password to access this link).

 - Can I use a Language Study Area PC as I cannot find a PC?

-These computers are for language study only.
+The computers in the Language Study Area are for language study only.
 If you need to use a PC for other reasons, please check PC availability at this website:

 - Can I use the Language Software Lab (04LC02)?

-Students on Language degree courses that require the use of the language software can be granted access to 04LC02.
-They need to send their details (Student name, URN and barcode) to Julia (firstname.lastname@example.org) to be approved and she will pass them on to Security.
-For any other students (e.g. Pre-sessional, GGA or evening language course) that need to use the language software, our policy is to allow them access to the 12PCs in front of the helpdesk and if these are not available, we can swipe them in to 04LC02.
-They will not be given swipe access.
+To ensure availability, students on Language degree courses that require the use of the language software can be granted access to 04LC02.
+These students can send their details (Student name, URN and barcode) to Julia (firstname.lastname@example.org) to be approved and she will pass them on to Security.
+For any other students (e.g. Pre-sessional, GGA or evening language course) that need to use the language software, our policy is to allow access to the 12PCs in front of the helpdesk and if these are not available, we can swipe you in to 04LC02.

 - I cannot find a Reference CD or cassette on the shelf / The accompanying book has a label saying “Please ask at the desk for the audio CD” or similar